openshift/ci-docs/content/en/docs/how-tos/adding-a-cluster-profile.md

 - `Compute Image User`
 - `Role Administrator`

 The default AWS [quotas](https://us-east-1.console.aws.amazon.com/servicequotas) need to be increased to ensure the AWS account is capable of creating and running multiple clusters at the same time.
 The [Configuring an AWS account](https://docs.openshift.com/container-platform/4.17/installing/installing_aws/installing-aws-account.html#installation-aws-limits_installing-aws-account) section of the OpenShift document include general instructions on configuring the quotas.
-We make the following recommendations:
+We make the following recommendations to be requested on us-east-1, us-east-2, us-west-1, us-west-2 regions separately:

 * Simple Storage Service (S3): Bucket Limit: 1000
 * Amazon Elastic Compute Cloud (Amazon EC2): EC2-VPC Elastic IPs: 500